Skip to main content

 Executive Summary

-This document outlines the data archival strategy for the Encore Health OS platform.
+This document outlines the data archival strategy for the Encore OS platform.
 The goal is to maintain database performance by archiving old data while ensuring compliance with healthcare data retention requirements.

 1. Archival Candidates